Forest Preserves of Cook County

-For the past four months, MPC has been tracking the progress of and writing about the 10 riverfront projects being funded by The Chicago Community Trust’s Our Great Rivers grant.
+In 2018, MPC tracked and wrote about the progress of and inaugural 10 riverfront projects funded by The Chicago Community Trust’s Our Great Rivers grant.

 We are pleased to share that The Trust has announced the next round of community-led projects to be funded through the grant.
-This time, 11 projects will be funded, 4 of which are new to the cohort.
+In 2019, 11 projects will be funded, 4 of which are new to the cohort.

 The funded projects continue to demonstrate creative and unique approaches to river activation and highlight a hunger for cultural inclusion along the riverfronts.

 As with the first round, the funded projects span planning and programming, demonstrate alignment with the Inviting, Living and Productive pillars of the Our Great Rivers vision, and address the Trust’s focus areas of sustainable development, arts and culture, public health and economic development.

 In the coming year, MPC will continue to convene project leaders and their partners to build upon the existing cohort of river activators to share best practices, support local initiatives and advocate for improved environmental quality and opportunities for recreation.
 See below for a brief description of the funded projects, and visit the links to read full blog posts as we post them.